Family Limited Partnerships and FLLLPs in Florida

 The IRS challenges FLP valuation discounts when the partnership lacks a legitimate business purpose beyond tax reduction.
 In Estate of Strangi v.
 Commissioner, the Tax Court disallowed discounts where the decedent transferred nearly all personal assets into an FLP shortly before death, retained effective control over all assets, and used partnership funds to pay personal expenses.
 The court found no meaningful change in the economic relationship between the decedent and the assets.

-Both FLPs and Florida LLCs provide charging order protection.
-Both use pass-through taxation.
-Both allow the managing party to control distributions.
+Both FLPs and Florida LLCs offer charging order protection and pass-through taxation, and both allow the managing party to control distributions.
 The differences determine which structure fits a given situation.

 | Feature | FLP / FLLLP | Multi-Member LLC |